Harrison Bader Player Props: Yankees vs. Rangers

-On Friday, Harrison Bader (.211 on-base percentage in past 10 games, 63 points below season-long percentage) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Harrison Bader (.176 on-base percentage in past 10 games, 95 points below season-long percentage), battle starter Jon Gray and the Texas Rangers at Yankee Stadium, Saturday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mariners.
+In his most recent game he had a hitless performance (0-for-1) against the Rangers.

 Harrison Bader Game Info & Props vs. the Rangers